New Mexico — Attractions

 Roswell

-If you have any interest or belief in UFOs, extraterrestrial beings, or government conspiracies, you may want to consider tacking the town of Roswell onto your itinerary.
-This is the site of the infamous US Air Force base where a UFO supposedly crashed in the 1940s and was covered up by the US government.
-Today, Roswell is a pilgrimage site for UFO fans, and a real quirky town overall.
-In the right frame of mind, this place is a lot of fun, and the surrounding region actually has some excellent sites like Bitter Lake National Wildlife Refuge for birding and Fort Sumner, where Billy the Kid was shot.
+If you have any interest or belief in UFOs, extraterrestrial beings or conspiracies, you may want to consider tacking the town of Roswell onto your itinerary.
+This is the site of the infamous US Air Force base where a UFO supposedly crashed in the 1940s, covered up by the US government.
+Today, Roswell is a pilgrimage site for space enthusiasts, and a real quirky town overall.
+In the right frame of mind, this place is a lot of fun, and the surrounding region has some excellent sites like Bitter Lake National Wildlife Refuge for birding and Fort Sumner, where Billy the Kid was shot.

 Address: Southern New Mexico